MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 # Licensing and AI Builder credits

 This article focuses on AI Builder credits management.
- - see [Overview of Licensing](administer-licensing.md) about For a global view of AI Builder licensing.
+ - Get a global view of AI Builder licensing in [Overview of Licensing](administer-licensing.md).
- - see [Licensing and Copilot Credits](message-management.md) about Copilot Credits management in the context of AI Builder features
+ - Learn about Copilot Credits management in the context of AI Builder features in [Licensing and Copilot Credits](message-management.md).

 You can use AI Builder credits to run AI Builder features in Power Automate and Power Apps.